Broderip’s Thistle Trophon Shell, Acanthotrophon carduus

 Broderip’s Thistle Trophon Shell, Acanthotrophon carduus.
 Size: 2.0 cm (0.8 inches) x 1.1 cm (0.4 inches).
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, March 2018.

-Broderip’s Thistle Trophon, Acanthotrophon carduus (Broderip, 1833), is a gastropod mollusk that is a member of the Muricidae Family of Rocks.
-The shell consists of seven whorls with a diamond shaped profile.
+Description: Broderip’s Thistle Trophon Shell consists of seven whorls with a diamond shaped profile.
 Sculpting consists of nodes and spines along the tops of the whorls; more worn shells will have only spines near the aperture.
-The spire length is very similar to the body whorl length and the aperture is oval in shape and the inside of the outer lip is marked by a series of ridges.
-The siphon canal is about as long as the aperture and is open.
+The spire length is very similar to the body whorl length.
+The aperture is oval in shape and the inside of the outer lip is marked by a series of ridges.
+The siphon canal is about as long as the aperture, and is open.
+The exterior of the shell is scaly in texture and white in color.
+Some specimens have brown blotches or or brown node tips.
+The interior is white.
+Broderip’s Thistle Triton Shells reach a maximum of 2.8 cm (1.1 inches) in length and 1.5 cm (0.6 inches) in height.